samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

     oxide.reload plugin_name

+Or to reload all plugins:

+    oxide.reload *

 Server mods are supported by oxide plugins.
-Add your oxide plugins to `plugins.txt` and then start the server normally.
+Add your oxide plugins to `plugin-configs/plugins.txt` and then start the server normally.
 Every time the server start plugin updates are checked and downloaded.

-If you remove a plugin from `plugins.txt`, then it will be deleted from your server automatically.
+If you remove a plugin from `plugin-configs/plugins.txt`, then it will be deleted from your server automatically.

 Use the uMode download name of the plugin.
-For example, if you download from uMod `Backpacks.cs`, then you need only add `Backpacks` to `plugins.txt`.
+For example, if you download from uMod `Backpacks.cs`, then you need only add `Backpacks` to `plugin-configs/plugins.txt`.

 ### plugins.txt code comments

-Lines that start with `#` and blank lines are automatically skipped in `plugins.txt`.
+Lines that start with `#` and blank lines are automatically skipped in `plugin-configs/plugins.txt`.

-You can remove Rust server plugins from `plugins.txt` by starting the line with a `#`.
+You can remove Rust server plugins from `plugin-configs/plugins.txt` by starting the line with a `#`.
 This allows you to delete the plugin from the server but also keep it around in case  you want to re-enable it later.

 # Road Map